 In today’s world, you don’t need to reach Target’s merchandising contact to find your brand on the stores’ shelves.
 Target offers potential vendors an online portal that comes complete with an online application.
 Be mindful, however, that there are specific rules you need to adhere to before Target will consider featuring your brand in its stores.

 Within Target’s terms of service, you’ll find all the rules you’re expected to follow.
 This includes certain social compliance standards, product safety and quality assurance standards that all featured businesses must meet.
-You’ll be expected to meet a strict set of labor and human rights policies, for example, ensuring that your products aren’t created from sweatshops in third-world countries that exploit workers.
-Be prepared to undergo a thorough responsible-sourcing audit when you complete your application to be a Target vendor.
+You’ll be expected to meet a strict set of labor and human rights policies.
+For instance, ensure that your products aren’t created from sweatshops in third-world countries that exploit workers.
+Be prepared to undergo a thorough responsible sourcing audit when you complete your application to be a Target vendor.

 Understanding Target’s Systems